 Apache Tomcat 10: Key Considerations for Deployment

-Tomcat 10 is the latest major version of the popular Apache Tomcat web server and Java servlet container.
-But how is it different from previous versions, and what can developers look forward to when upgrading to this new version?
+Apache Tomcat 10 is the latest major version of the popular Apache Tomcat web server and Java servlet container.
+But how is Apache Tomcat 10 different from previous versions, and what can developers look forward to when upgrading to this new version?

 In this blog, we give answers to those questions — and dive in on what to expect in upcoming Tomcat 10.x releases and the distant Tomcat 11 release.

 - What to Expect from Tomcat 10.x Releases